ojaha065/PiShockForMC/README.md

 0. Have a working Minecraft and Forge installation.
 See [How to install Forge](https://www.wikihow.com/Install-Minecraft-Forge) if you're unsure.
    * Make sure you've launched the game at least once with Forge installed so the required folder structure is generated.
 1. Download the latest release jar from [here](https://github.com/ojaha065/PiShockForMC/releases).
 2. Drop the downloaded .jar file into `mods` folder inside Minecraft game directory.
-See [Where are Minecraft files stored?](https://help.minecraft.net/hc/en-us/articles/4409159214605-Managing-Data-and-Game-Storage-in-Minecraft-Java-Edition-#h_01FGA90Z06DE00GT8E81SWX9SE) if you're unsure how to find the correct game directory.
+See [Where are Minecraft files stored?](https://help.minecraft.net/hc/en-us/articles/4409159214605-Managing-Data-and-Game-Storage-in-Minecraft-Java-Edition-) if you're unsure how to find the correct game directory.
 3. Run the game once so a configuration file for the mod gets generated.
 4. See the _Mod configuration_ section below.
 The configuration file can be found inside `config` folder inside Minecraft game directory.
 5. Launch the game again.
 If everything is set correctly, the shocker will vibrate once for one second during the Minecraft startup process.

 ## Modpacks and compatability with other mods
 The mod is licensed under a MIT license, so feel free to include it in any modpack.
-No attribution is required.
+No permission or attribution is required.

 This mod should be compatible with almost everything.
 If you're using other mods that alter the player health (e.g., changes the maxium health),